jakubgrunwald/Airbnb-Data-Analysis-in-Excel-PQ/README.md

  listings in different regions of Tasmania, identify pricing trends and popular tourist destinations.
 The conclusions of the analysis may prove useful for travelers, property owners and hosts, business
  planning and researchers.

+ #### Utility for travelers
+ The conclusions shown by graphs and the dashboard support travel planing.
+The story told through the data gives you insights about prices and their relationship with review scores.
+Using the dashboard you can easily compare regions in terms of their occupancy and other ratios.
+If you prefer specific types of accomodation the charts will indicate if and when Tasmania is a right place for it.

+ #### Utility for buisness
+ Donought charts showing the most representative ratios can give you clues about the demand and supply in each specific destination.
+The map shows the total absence of listings in some parts of the island.
+When

 ## Table of contents
 * [Datasets](datasets)